-Asian shares extend gains on economic optimism; oil prices firm
+Asian shares hit 10-year high on strong economy

 Expectations that Powell will lead the Fed have helped to drive down U.S. bond yields and the dollar this week.

-The dollar's index against a basket of six major currencies eased to 94.62 from last week's three-month peak of 95.15 .
+The dollar's index against a basket of six major currencies stood at 94.66 from last week's three-month peak of 95.15 .

-Bitcoin hit another record high after CME Group Inc, the world's largest derivatives exchange operator, said on Tuesday it will launch a futures contract for bitcoin later this year, marking a major step in the digital currency's path toward legitimacy.
+Bitcoin hit another record high on Tuesday after CME Group Inc, the world's largest derivatives exchange operator, said on Tuesday it will launch a futures contract for bitcoin later this year, marking a major step in the digital currency's path toward legitimacy.

-Oil prices extended their rally which began in early October, largely driven by hopes that oil producing countries will agree to extend output cut at their meeting the end of this month.
+Oil prices extended a rally which began in early October, largely driven by hopes that oil producing countries will agree to extend output cut at their meeting the end of this month.

-Brent crude futures hit a two-year high of $61.41 per barrel on Tuesday and stood at $61.16 per barrel in early Asia trade, up 0.4 per cent on the day.
+Brent crude futures hit a two-year high of $61.41 per barrel on Tuesday and stood at $61.16 per barrel in early Asia trade on Wednesday, up 0.4 per cent.

 U.S. crude futures held at $54.87 per barrel, near its eight-month high of $54.85 hit on Tuesday.